Unequal Access to Dental Care Despite the Reform That Caps Prices for Crowns and Other Prosthetics

 Another limitation of the “100% Health” reform is that its approach relies entirely on funding from supplemental health insurance (the “mutuelle,” ed.).
 This assumes that the patient has supplemental health insurance, which is a prerequisite for the system to function.
 Access to supplemental health insurance therefore remains central to receiving dental care.

-While in France, mandatory health insurance is the primary source of funding for fixed public rates, these rates remain significantly lower than the actual prices charged by dentists, particularly for dental prosthetics.
-The role of health insurance is thus constrained by limited regulatory authority, giving way to market forces when it comes to the placement of a dental crown or dentures.
+While in France, the mandatory health insurance system is the primary source of funding for fixed public rates, these rates remain significantly lower than the prices actually charged by dentists, particularly for dental prosthetics.
+The role of the health insurance system is therefore constrained by its limited regulatory authority, giving way to market forces when it comes to the placement of a dental crown or dentures.

-Crowns, dentures, bridges: What do Medicare and private health insurance cover?
+Crowns, dentures, bridges: What do “Sécu” and “mutuelle” cover?

-• The mandatory health insurance program (known as “Sécu”) offers the same reimbursement amount to everyone, based on the “Sécu rates” it has set.
-However, these rates are sometimes out of step with the actual fees charged by dentists, particularly for crowns, dentures, and bridges.
+• The mandatory health insurance system (known as “Sécu”) offers the same reimbursement amount to everyone, based on the “Sécu rates” it has set.
+However, these rates are sometimes out of line with the actual fees charged by dentists, particularly for crowns, dentures, and bridges.

-• Supplementary health insurance covers the portion of expenses not covered by mandatory health insurance, but the amounts reimbursed vary depending on the policy.
+• Supplemental health insurance covers the portion of expenses not covered by mandatory health insurance, but the amounts it reimburses vary depending on the policy.

 In 2019, out-of-pocket expenses for dental prosthetics accounted for 36.8% of total spending on this type of care.
-“Mutuelles” (private health insurance providers) play an essential role in funding dental care reimbursements.
-The level of coverage they provide varies from person to person, depending on the specific policy held.
-In fact, the level of reimbursement for costly treatments, such as dental prosthetics, is closely tied to the quality of the policy, which serves to reinforce structural inequalities in access to oral health care.
+“Mutuelles” (which are private health insurance plans) serve as essential sources of funding for dental care reimbursements.
+They provide coverage that varies from person to person, depending on the policy held.
+In fact, the level of reimbursement for costly treatments, such as dental prosthetics, is closely linked to the quality of the policy, which serves to reinforce structural inequalities in access to oral health care.

-The “100% Health” initiative thus appears to be a further step toward the privatization of healthcare financing, making supplementary health insurance essential to prevent people from forgoing medical care.
+The “100% Health” program thus appears to be another step toward the privatization of healthcare financing, as it makes supplementary health insurance essential to prevent people from forgoing care.

-These successive reforms are gradually leading to higher prices for supplemental health insurance.
-They are also contributing to the exclusion of a segment of the population—those without “mutuelles” or solidarity-based supplemental health insurance—from healthcare access programs.
+These successive reforms are gradually leading to an increase in the cost of supplemental health insurance.
+They are also contributing to the exclusion of a segment of the population—those without “mutuelles” or solidarity-based supplemental health insurance—from systems providing access to care.
 This amounted to 2.5 million French people in 2019, according to the Institute for Research and Documentation in Health Economics (Irdes).

-An analysis of this reform thus suggests that its inclusive nature in terms of access to dental care could actually exacerbate inequalities “by design,” due, on the one hand, to more complex issues—such as how practitioners adapt their practices in response to new economic incentives—and, on the other hand, to the necessity of relying on private health insurance.
+An analysis of this reform thus suggests that its inclusive nature in terms of access to dental care could actually exacerbate inequalities “by design”— due, on the one hand, to more complex issues, such as how practitioners adapt their practices in response to new economic incentives, and, on the other hand, to the essential reliance on private health insurance.

-This article is based on research conducted as part of the project “Equal Access to Dental Care in the ‘100% Santé’ Reform – 100T-Dent,” which received support from the French National Research Agency (ANR), the agency responsible for funding project-based research in France.
+This article is based on research conducted as part of the project “Equal Access to Dental Care under the ‘100% Santé’ Reform – 100T-Dent,” which received support from the National Research Agency (ANR), the French agency that funds project-based research.
 The ANR’s mission is to support and promote the development of basic and applied research across all disciplines, and to strengthen the dialogue between science and society.
 For more information, visit theANR website.

 Marion Bruna, Postdoctoral Researcher in Economics, University of Montpellier